+- What's New in This Release?

 - Deployment Goals

 - Key Deployment Tasks

 - Roles in Integration Solution Deployment

 - Key Deployment Resources

 This document focuses on the deployment phase of the WebLogic Integration software lifecycle.
-For detailed information describing the deployment portion of the software lifecycle for WebLogic Platform applications generally, see Deploying WebLogic Platform Applications.
+For detailed information describing the deployment portion of the software lifecycle for WebLogic Platform applications generally, see Deploying Applications to WebLogic Server.